Zhen3r/pro-forma/final.md

 <img src="final_files/figure-html/unnamed-chunk-14-1.png" style="display: block; margin: auto;" />
-In the time-panel with one-hour intervals, the parking time presents such a trend: a very large number of 0 (no parking), a large number of 3600 (a full hour of parking) and a small number of others (less than 3600s of paking in the hour).
+This time-panel with one-hour intervals plots out the meter-level parking time that  presents such a trend: a very large number of 0 (no parking), a large number of 3600 (a full hour of parking) and a small number of others (less than 3600s of paking in the hour).
 This figure shows the reason why it is a bad idea to predict on a single meter instead on a whole street segment.
 Such an irregular distribution is difficult to transform into effective information in a model.

 <img src="final_files/figure-html/unnamed-chunk-15-1.png" style="display: block; margin: auto;" />

 Aggregating dependent variable by street segments, this figure shows that there are plenty of empty streets (or not recorded parking) in SF.
 And there are few streets with parking time more than 50,000 seconds in an hour.
-The distribution of dependent variable is pretty similar to Poisson Distribution, thus, a Poisson Regression is included except for OLS.
+The distribution of dependent variable is pretty similar to Poisson Distribution, thus, a Poisson Regression is included besides OLS.

 <img src="final_files/figure-html/unnamed-chunk-16-1.png" style="display: block; margin: auto;" />